Customise Consent Preferences

 Log in to Hypothesis and use your cursor to select any text.
 The annotation adder will pop up, enabling you to choose whether to create a highlight (highlights are like private annotations with no related note) or to annotate the selected text.

 When creating an annotation, use the toolbar above your note to format text, and add links, pictures, or equations (in LaTeX format).
-You can also paste links to YouTube videos to embed them in your note.
+You can also paste links to YouTube videos to embed videos in your note.
+You can also mention other users to call their attention to your annotation.
 There’s a help button to learn more about the simple “Markdown” formatting.
-Use Preview to see how your note will look before you post.

 Use the groups menu in the sidebar to choose whether to post your finished note in the public layer or in one of your groups.